+THE COUNTY COMMISSION OF HARRISON COUNTY,

+Sitting as a Board of Assessment Appeals and as a

-THE COUNTY COMMISSION OF DODDRIDGE COUNTY, Sitting as the Board of Equalization and Review, Respondents.
+Board of Equalization and Review,

+Respondents.

 TO: THE HONORABLE CHIEF JUSTICE

 MOTION TO REFER CASE TO THE BUSINESS COURT DIVISION

 Pursuant to Rule 29.06 of the West Virginia Trial Court Rules, the Petitioner, Antero Resources Corporation ("Antero"), by counsel, John Meadows, Craig Griffith, and the law firm of Steptoe & Johnson, PLLC, respectfully requests the above-styled case be referred to the Business Court Division for all further proceedings.
 Trial Court Rule 29.04 expressly provides that "complex tax appeals are eligible to be referred to the Business Court Division."
 W. Va.
 Trial Ct.
 R. 29.04.
 This matter constitutes a complex tax appeal, and involves issues for which specialized treatment will be helpful.
 For these reasons, the Court should grant Antero's Motion to Refer Case to Business Court Division.